hamaluik/blog.hamaluik.ca/posts/2015-03-30-creating-a-code-profiler-in-haxe-using-macros.md

 2. Build macros (these are applied at compilation time using the `@:build` metadata and are generally used for modifying code in-place)
 3. Initialization macros (these use the `--macro` command line parameter)

 So far I've only used expression and build macros, so I can't comment much on initialization macros.
-Expression and build macros are easy to set up&mdash;the trick lies in thinking like the compiler to get things done properly.
+Expression and build macros are easy to set up—the trick lies in thinking like the compiler to get things done properly.
 For the profiling code I'm writing, a **build** macro is the most suitable as I want to go through all of a class' functions and modify them (rather than have to explicitely call a function like I would with an expression macro).

 ### Build Macros